Cyclamen in the spotlight: Charming cold frog

 Immortal summer

 Sometimes the past suddenly catches up with us.
-That might also be the case with dried flowers.
-For some time now, they have been popular again.
-Why, really?
-Their nostalgic nature?
-Their low-maintenance nature.
+That could also be the case with dried flowers.
+They have been popular again for some time.
+Why actually?
+Their nostalgic character?
+Their low maintenance?
 Or their durability?

 The ultimate bridal flower

-The lily of the valley has all the makings to be the ultimate wedding flower.
-First, she is immaculately pure white, traditionally the color of virginity.
-Then there is its freshness and irresistibly delicious fragrance.
+The lily of the valley has all the assets to be the ultimate bridal flower.
+First of all, it is spotlessly pure white, traditionally the color of virginity.
+And then there is the freshness and the irresistibly delicious scent.
 A more practical aspect is its availability in May, the bridal month par excellence.

 Don't forget the little ones!

-When we think of spring, we quickly think of the trumpeting of the flower bulb assortment.
-It is especially the tulips that pop up in all sorts of ways, they are our national symbol.
-We usher in the season with a wonderful tulip picking day and Keukenhof shows what the Netherlands is big at.
+When we think of spring, we quickly think of the fanfare of the bulb assortment.
+It is mainly the tulips that appear in all sorts of ways; they are our national symbol.
+We usher in the season with a beautiful tulip picking day, and Keukenhof shows what the Netherlands excels in.
 But spring also has a subtle side.
 Then our gaze turns to the little ones.
 They bring joy and endearment.

 What nature gives us

-In the midst of all the midwinter decorating, you sometimes think what would it be like if nothing came out of a heated greenhouse, if it had to be local, seasonal.
-Then you look around and discover materials that may be a bit underexposed.
-In doing so, it all becomes a little less colorful, but no less engaging.
+Amidst all the midwinter decorations, you sometimes wonder what it would be like if nothing came from a heated greenhouse, if it had to be local, seasonal.
+Then you look around and discover materials that may be somewhat underexposed.
+This makes it all a little less colorful, but no less fascinating.

 Feuilles Mortes

 An article about the atmosphere of autumn.
-Then it is all too tempting to use the title "Feuilles Mortes.
-The French title (literally: dead leaves) refers to a song by Yves Montand that features the melancholy atmosphere of autumn, with its fallen leaves.
+Then it is all too tempting to use the title ‘Feuilles Mortes’.
+The French title (literally: dead leaves) refers to a song by Yves Montand in which the melancholic atmosphere of autumn, with its fallen leaves, plays a role.
 But this beautiful sadness is only one element of autumn.